Surfing France – ULTIMATE Guide / All Spots [2025]

 An introduction to surfing France

-Legend says that lumberjacks from the western forests of France used to ride the Bay of Biscay swells on rough wood planks as far back in the 1860s.
-It would make sense, what with a coastline that offers the same punchy consistency as Hawaii right on their doorstep.
-But whether surfing is as old as that or not in this corner of Europe, there’s simply no denying it’s influence today.
+It would make sense, what with a coastline that offers a punchy consistency that would make Bali blush right on their doorstep.
+But whether it’s true that surfing is as old as that or not in this corner of Europe, there’s simply no denying it’s influence today…

 Nearly 200 miles of coastline, running from Biarritz and the Basque Country in the south to the estuaries of the Dordogne and Garonne midway up the French Atlantic, can lay claim to more peaks and shore breaks than you can shake a bowl of garlic mussels at.
-Some are legendary, like the Quicksilver Pro stomping ground of Hossegor.
-Others are well-kept secrets, like sheltered Hendaye nearer the Spanish border.

-As if that’s still not enough, the surfing France has to offer extends north to the wild waters of Brittany and the largely unknown surf territory of Loire-Atlantique.
-They have untamed winter swells and craggy bays flanked by headlands, giving all sorts of hardcore point breaks.
-You’ve also got the Mediterranean.
-Yes, that’s usually for the sunbathers and the jet setters, but a few surprising surf spots do arise in rougher seasons, especially around Marseille and its rugged Massif des Calanques.
+Oh yea, and You’ve also got the Mediterranean.
+Yes, that’s usually for the sunbathers and the A-list jet setters, but a few surprising surf spots do arise in rougher seasons, especially around Marseille and its rugged Massif des Calanques.

-If we had to pick, we’d say the trademark wave of France is a strong, overhead shore break coming off sandbanks that shift and turn to produce lefts, rights, and A-frames on any given day.
-Those are in abundance all the way up the so-called Silver Coast, the undisputed mecca for surf in the country.
+If we had to pick, we’d say the trademark wave of France is a strong, slabby beach break coming off banks that shift and turn to produce roaring lefts, rights, and A-frames on any given day.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!